WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 There are a number of approaches to minimizing disclosure:

 * Progressive Disclosure: With progressive disclosure, only the minimum information is offered.
-For instance, a request for age would result in that the issuer has a claim about the holder's, a second request might reveal that they are older than 13, a third over 18, a fourth over 21, the fifth the actual age in years, the sixth a birth year, and the last a birthday.
+For instance, the first request for the holder's age would only result in that the issuer does have a claim regarding the holder's age — the info exists.
+A second request might reveal that they are older than 13, a third over 18, a fourth over 21, the fifth the actual age in years, the sixth a birth year, and the last a birthday.
 By policy, a relying party would never ask more than  needed to make a decision about the credential holder.

 * Relying Party Profiles: If a relying party desires a credential from someone, they present a profile representing their authority to make such a request.
 By policy, such profiles only are authorized if they minimize disclosure.
 Example of this approach:
    * YOTI https://www.yoti.com/